survivejs/react-book/manuscript/06_react_and_flux.md

 }
 ```

 As you can see, we pushed the logic out of our application.
 We actually have more code now than before.
-On the plus side we managed to tidy up our *TodoApp* considerably.
+On the plus side we managed to tidy up our `App` considerably.

 ## What's the Point?